 Revenue if an underpayment of tax has occurred.

-If you are a PAYE taxpayer and you are registered with Revenue's PAYE Anytime service you can view your tax credit certificate online.
-PAYE Anytime is available through Revenue's myAccount Service online or on mobile and tablet devices using Revenue's RevApp.
+If you are a PAYE taxpayer and you are registered with Revenue's PAYE Services you can view your tax credit certificate online.
+You can do this using Revenue's myAccount Service online or on mobile and tablet devices using Revenue's RevApp.
 Your tax credit certificate will show the tax credits that your employer is deducting from your tax bill.
 If you find out during the year that your tax credits are not correct you should contact Revenue and any refund you may be due will be paid to you by your employer.
 It is also important to check you are not claiming tax credits you are not entitled to, as this will result in an underpayment of tax.

-To find out whether you owe tax or are due a tax refund you can request a P21 at the end of the year.
+To find out whether you owe tax or are due a tax refund you can: